daniilyar/jenkins-ci-skip-plugin/README.md

 ### How it works

-Jenkins is based on works by changeset, so if there is changeset from before build and commit includes `[ci skip]`, then build is skipped as `NOT_BUILT`.
+Jenkins is based on works by changeset, so if there is changeset from before build and commit includes `[ci skip]`, then build is skipped with 'SUCCESS' status.
 If there is no changeset, it will be build.

 ## Development